 - Juries recommend recipients of awards, grants, scholarships, and fellowships.

-- Editorial boards are appointed to serve as peer-review and evaluation boards for MLA publications.
+- Editorial Boards are appointed to serve as peer-review and evaluation boards for MLA publications.

 - Taskforces are appointed for a specific study or activity

-- Section Council (includes SIGs)
+- Community Council

 - Chapter Council

-Members and non-members are credentialed by the Academy, led by a specific committee of expert members
+Members and non-members are credentialed by the Academy, led by a specific committee of expert members.

 Members who become MLA Fellows are recognized as leaders in the

 As an MLA member, you are invited to participate in MLA committees and other activities.

-Useful Documents (members only)
+Useful Documents and Information (members only)

 - Governance Documents

 - Bylaws are the rules that provide for the orderly management of the association.

-- Other file libraries
+- File libraries